 The first hour of the day is crucial for energy, mindset, and body aging.
 Establishing a morning ritual can significantly impact productivity, mental clarity, and long-term health.

+Wake up early to create a natural rhythm, allowing uninterrupted focus and improved mental clarity.
 Avoid snoozing and start the day 15 minutes earlier, using this time for water, stretching, or quiet reflection.

 Over time, extend the window and use smart alarms to track sleep quality.
 This sustainable ritual can lead to improved mental clarity and reduced stress.